Seatis/my-teaching-materials/workshop/java-beans/helloworld/java.md

 # HelloBeanWorld application

-Create a simple Spring project (do not need to use spring initialiser)
+Create a s Spring project.

 Use the HelloWorld class as a base and create a bean from it.
 ```java